chrisspen/raspicam_node/README.md

 	sudo apt-get upgrade

-Get ROS Groovy from http://www.ros.org/wiki/groovy/Installation/Raspbian
+Get ROS from http://www.ros.org/wiki/groovy/Installation/Raspbian.
+These instructions are for Groovy, but this has been tested with Kinetic.
+Change the release name to match your ROS version.

 	sudo apt-get install ros-groovy-image-transport ros-groovy-image-transport-plugins ros-groovy-image-transport-plugins ros-groovy-camera-info-manager

 	git clone https://github.com/raspberrypi/userland.git /home/pi/userland